 Presented by VH1 this bio-pic has the look and feel of made for TV movie, so you have to take it with a grain of salt or sugar as it were.
 It follows the history of the band from their early formation in Sheffield to world domination with multi-platinum selling albums, tours and adoring fans.
 With plenty of real life trials and tribulations including the Steve Clark’s addiction to alcohol and the drummer, Rick Allen’s car accident and the subsequent loss of his arm.
 So, there is enough material to warrant a bio-pic, however the execution leaves a little to be desired.

 Bloody accidents and “bloody” terrible British accents abound in Hysteria: The Def Leppard Story.
 The off-stage performances are at times melodramatic but not the worst, however, and the cast do a reasonable job considering the budget and circumstance.
-That being said, the on-stage musical performances are a pretty unforgivably bad.
-It’s as if the director gave them some mom-advice and said “just go out there and show that you are having a good time, you got this!”
+That being said, the on-stage musical performances are pretty unforgivably bad.
+It’s as if the director gave them some encouragement and said “just go out there and show that you are having a good time, you got this!”
 There’s lots of rock and roll gesturing and antics with some questionable slow motion shots, including any time the guitarist hits a high note or the whammy bar (bam, slow motion out of nowhere).

 Maybe just listen to Def Leppard’s “Rocket” on Cottage Country Vol. 20, skip the movie.